JinLee794/llm-evals-sandbox/README.md

 - Basic Python programming knowledge
 - Azure subscription with access to create resources
 - Familiarity with Jupyter notebooks

-# LLM Evaluations Workshop
-**From Fundamentals to Production-Ready Evaluation Frameworks**

-## 🎯 Overview

-This hands-on workshop series takes you through a progressive journey of LLM evaluation techniques, starting from basic concepts and building up to sophisticated, production-ready evaluation frameworks like the ones used in enterprise solutions such as the AutoAuth Solution Accelerator.

-### Target Audience
-- **Technical professionals** with basic programming experience
-- **Developers** new to AI/LLM development
-- **Solution architects** exploring LLM integration patterns
-- **Data scientists** looking to implement systematic LLM evaluation

-### Prerequisites
-- Basic Python programming knowledge
-- Azure subscription with access to create resources
-- Familiarity with Jupyter notebooks
 - Understanding of basic software development concepts

 ---